At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 Nancy Hogshead-Makar, chief executive of Champion Women, a women’s sports advocacy organization, said concerns around Thomas’s spot on the women’s team aren’t rooted in transphobia or discrimination.
 Hogshead-Makar’s issues are with the rule book that allows Thomas to compete in women’s sports and with sports officials whom the advocate argues are putting Thomas’s competitors at a disadvantage.

 “This topic is very uncomfortable for people.
-They don’t understand it, and so they took the lazy way out,” said Hogshead-Makar, who won four swimming medals at the 1984 Olympics.
+They don’t understand it, and so they took the lazy way out,” said Hogshead-Makar, who won four swimming medals at the 1984 Los Angeles Olympics.
 “The lazy way out is saying, ‘Put them in the women’s category.’

 “To blow up the women’s category is just not the answer.
 This makes the women’s category meaningless.”